Helsinki-NLP/OpusTools/opustools_pkg/README.md

     --write_mode moses
 ```

-Read sentence using your alignment file.
+Read sentences using your alignment file.
 First create an alignment file, for example:

 ```
 opus_read --directory RF \